PranavShashidhara/ML-Models-Using-Pytorch/Documentation/Adaboost.md

 **Amount of Say (α)**
 - Better-performing stumps get more influence in the final decision
 - Poor stumps barely contribute to the final answer
-- It's a meritocracy—good performers get heard more
+- It's a meritocracy, good performers get heard more

 ## How It Works: The Three-Step Dance